 - 1. Outside storage or garbage storage shall be screened and located in the side or rear yard. - 2.
 Any exterior lighting shall be so arranged as to deflect light away from the adjacent residential zone. - 3.
 A 2m (6.5') high opaque fence may be required along any lot boundaries between abutting R-MDU lots and any other zone.
-Preference shall be given to a wood Fence. - Where unique site conditions exist (e.g. steep slopes, adjacent 12.
-Balconies shall be permitted encroachments into a setback, stepback land uses), the Site Plan Approval process may vary the built-form requirements in 15.4 including but not limited to step backs, set backs, fence requirements, parking locations and other matters as long as the intent of the zone is maintained.
+Preference shall be given to a wood Fence. - 4.
+Where unique site conditions exist (e.g. steep slopes, adjacent land uses), the Site Plan Approval process may vary the built-form requirements in 15.4 including but not limited to step backs, set backs, fence requirements, parking locations and other matters as long as the intent of the zone is maintained.